Volunteer OpportunitiesPhotograph by Thomas Balsamo

 Seniors can often use a helping hand with home maintenance work such as yard work, removing snow or minor home repairs.
 Volunteers can provide help on an occasional basis or commit to a regular visit.

 Volunteers can work at BACOA's office, assisting with answering phones, computer work and special mailings.
-One day per month is required.

 The Friendly Visitor Program